ms/buildtogether.tech/git-team/index.md

 Suppose Amira and Sami are working together on a course.
 They decided at the start of semester that Sami would host the project repository in her GitHub account, so they created `https://github.com/sami/bst` and gave Amira permission to push to it.
-They have both cloned that repository to their laptops, so when they start work on homework 5, their setups look like <span f="start-homework-5"/>.
+They have both cloned that repository to their laptops to start work on homework 5.

-{% include figure
-   id="start-homework-5"
-   alt="Starting homework"
-   cap="What repositories are where at the start of homework 5." fixme=true %}

 We will modify Amira's prompt to include her desktop user ID (`amira`) and working directory (initially `~`, meaning "home directory") to make it easier to